 Preheat oven to 375 F. Oil/grease inside of a round( 9 inch) baking dish or 8 inch square.

-In a large bowl, combine dry ingredients; oats, slivered almonds, baking powder, cinnamon, ground ginger, salt, and coconut flakes.
+In a large bowl, combine dry ingredients; oats, slivered almonds, baking powder, cinnamon, ground ginger, salt, and coconut.
 Set aside oat mixture.

 In a large measuring cup or bowl, whisk together wet ingredients; coconut milk apple cider vinegar, egg, maple syrup, lemon zest and vanilla extract.